TheEmeraldBee/Kerbin/CLASS_PROJECT_DESC.md

     a full file written out by the 7th of november
     - Partial Showing of the project could be done whenever, I recently implemented hover, still some bugs, but I will have it ready to be checked and shown by the 20th of November

+# Final Writeup
+I really enjoyed working on this part of kerbin because it taught me how to use and understand LSPs.
+I found that working on this project took a lot more work than I had initially expected because of the expectations that I had for the functionality required many changes in other locations.

+My biggest difficulty came from just implementing the LspClient type as they are super complicated and pretty hard to wrap your head around without just spending a couple hours messing around with them.